- Category: Network News

 The Master in Fine Arts Writing Program at the University of North Carolina at Greensboro offers a two-year residency program with an emphasis on providing students with studio time in which to study the writing of fiction or poetry.
 This program is one of the oldest in the country.
 The faculty includes Emilia Phillips, who'll lead the Master Class in Poetry at the NCWN 2018 Spring Conference and whose third poetry collection Empty Clip has just been released; as well as past Spring Conference faculty such as Fred Chappell and Lee Zacharias.
 The program produces The Greensboro Review, edited by poet Terry L. Kennedy.

 Conference attendees will be able to park free in the Oakland Avenue Parking Deck courtesy of the MFA Writing Program at UNCG.

-The North Carolina Arts Council offers operating support for the North Carolina Writers' Network.
+Other sponsors include The North Carolina Arts Council offers operating support for the North Carolina Writers' Network.
 The Arts Council has been a statutory state agency since 1967.
 Their core functions include creating a strong and efficient arts infrastructure across North Carolina; planning and implementing economic development using the arts; education; and research.
 The Arts Council believes that artists are an integral part of civic life as they stimulate creativity, innovation and dialogue.
 Our cities vibrate with the energy of the arts; and our rural communities reach deep into their roots and celebrate their unique traditions.
 Residents in every corner of NC have the chance to engage their artistic aspirations.
 The arts help children flourish through a complete education that prepares them for the workforce with twenty-first century skills.
 The arts build bridges where diverse communities reach across boundaries to celebrate and share their cultures.
 The arts are an essential ingredient in state policy, practice, and pride.

-Registration for the North Carolina Writers' Network 2017 Spring Conference is open.
+Registration for the North Carolina Writers' Network 2018 Spring Conference is open.